(Guidelines, Manuals and Instructions) Provincial Parliament of the Western Cape (Western Cape Government)

 A study of the performance of the provincial government in meeting the language needs among its personnel, stakeholders and the general public.

-RESPONSIBILITIES The Western Cape Language Committee is responsible for: Ensuring the equal status of the three official languages of the province.
+RESPONSIBILITIES Ensuring the equal status of the three official languages of the province.
 Monitoring the use of the official languages by the provincial government of the Western Cape.
 Promoting multilingualism.
 Actively promoting the development of previously marginalised indigenous languages, including South African Sign Language (SASL).
+Advising the Minister on language matters.

 (Policies) Language Services (Department of Cultural Affairs & Sport, Western Cape Government)